LEFapps/mani-pona/README.md

 A fully signed Loreco transaction always contains the following elements:

   - __ledger__: the ID of the owning ledger.
-This IDis a hash of the public key corresponging to that ledger, a 42-byte sequence provided by the OpenPGP library.
+This IDis a hash of the public key corresponding to that ledger, a 42-byte sequence provided by the OpenPGP library.

   - __destination__: the ID of the destination ledger that will receive the funds.